aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ## Paragraph Formatting

 Current paragraph formatting is represented by a ParagraphFormat object that is returned by the DocumentBuilder.ParagraphFormat property.
 This object encapsulates various paragraph formatting properties available in Microsoft Word.
 You can easily reset the paragraph formatting to default to Normal style, left-aligned, no indentation, no spacing, no borders and no shading by calling ParagraphFormat.ClearFormatting.
-The code example given below shows how to set paragraph formatting.
+The code example given below demonstrates how to set paragraph formatting.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkingWithParagraphs-DocumentBuilderSetParagraphFormatting.java" >}}